ArtRabs/html-css-basic/README.md

   - `Hollow Knight- Silksong - 2025-10-02 6-01-13 PM.mp4` (My Hollow Knight - Silksong gameplay clip)

 In Lesson 6, both `favicon.png` is from Blazblue Entropy Effect, a given wallpaper.

+Lesson 13: `Lloyd OK.png` is from [The Greatest Estate Developer](https://www.webtoons.com/en/fantasy/the-greatest-estate-developer/list?title_no=3596), I forgot what chapter is the picture, but you can read the entire thing to see it.
+(Definitely not baitin- suggesting you to read it)